 The Mohawk Valley Community College Student Handbook states, "At any time a security camera review identifies a person(s) responsible for vandalism or damage, a Conduct Officer reserves the right to complete no further investigation and may expeditiously sanction the responsible person(s).
 The student will be subject to the standard appeal process."

 The College reserves the right to take action against any individual who has willfully provided a statement/report that is found to be false.
-The steps that may be taken are outlined under the Student Code of Conduct or within the Employee Handbook.
+The steps that may be taken are outlined under the Student Code of Conduct or on the Office of Human Resources website.